smllygrl/react-ecom/README.md

 # E-Commerce Website

+UPDATE: 10/ 1/ 21 - I am currently working to re-establish my Firebase/ Firestore data, as it has expired.

 This was the fifth and final individual project we were given at _nology.

 We were to build an ecommerce project using React and Firestore.